Skip to content

 Last reviewed May 2026

-Those white strings you see hanging from the waistline of Orthodox Jewish men are tzitzit — ritual fringes commanded in the Torah.
-What they are, why they're visible, and what they mean.
+Those white strings hanging from Orthodox Jewish men are tzitzit — ritual fringes commanded in the Torah.
+What they are, why they're visible, what they mean.

 Quick Answer